Welcome to the Mount Sinai Neuroscience Intensive Care Unit

 Dedicated Neuro-Intensive Care Unit

 Mount Sinai has had a dedicated neuro-intensive care unit since 1990 and is one of only three New York City neuro-ICUs run by UCNS board certified neuro-intensivists.
 Adjoining the neurosurgical operating rooms, this 16 bed unit is located on the 8th floor of the Annenberg building.
 Though most neuro-ICU patients have primary neurosurgical or neurological diagnoses, the neuro-intensive care unit is also home to ENT and orthopedic spine patients.
-The neuro-intensive care unit receives referrals from the greater New York area and the 16 hospitals in the Mount Sinai Health system including Mount Sinai Queens Hospital, Elmhurst Hospital Center, North General Hospital and the Englewood Hospital and Medical Center.
+The neuro-intensive care unit receives referrals from the greater New York area and the 16 hospitals in The Mount Sinai Hospital system including Mount Sinai Queens, Elmhurst Hospital Center, North General Hospital and the Englewood Hospital and Medical Center.

 1468 Madison Avenue